stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 to a real system (such measurements will likely be collected through a combination of hand-crafted benchmarks and fuzzing test suites).

+### Maximum Operation Costs and Object Sizes

+Even with a cost metric, it is a good idea to set maximums for the cost of an operation, and the size of objects (like buffers).
+Developing good values for constants such as maximum number of database reads or writes per transaction, maximum size of buffers, maximum number of arguments to a tuple, maximum size of a smart contract definition, etc. is a process much like developing a cost metric--- this is something best done in tandem with the production of a prototype.
+However, we should note that we do intend to set such limits.

 # Example: Simple Naming System

 To demonstrate the expressiveness of this smart contracting language,